david-a-campbell/W1_Hit/README.md

 # 🎛 W1 Hit
+### An AI-powered MIDI rhythm generator with Ableton Live integration

 **Music is defined as a sound that repeats.**
 **Rhythm shares the same definition and thus is the basis of all music.**

-AI-powered MIDI rhythm generator with Ableton Live integration

 W1 Hit is an AI system for generating expressive single-voice drum patterns.
 It trains on MIDI rhythms and produces musically coherent variations, fills, and new sequences that can be inserted directly into Ableton Live using a Max for Live device.